Gum Disease and Periodontitis

 Brush your teeth and floss at least twice a day to reduce the build-up of plaque, which is usually the cause of gum disease.
 Rinsing your mouth with a mouthwash that’s used to treat gingivitis can also be helpful.
 In addition, avoid sugary foods and drinks.
 Just as importantly, have regular check-ups so that we can help you monitor your oral health.

-Dental Examination
+Dental Implants

 tooth decay